-Somebody in our family had a premonition that it would be just great if we all got together and had dinner out as a family.
+Somebody in our family got the idea a while back that it would be just great if we all got together and had dinner out.
 Of course, the first question that came up, where to eat?
-Some wanted to go to McDonald’s, others wanted Chinese buffet.
+Some wanted to go to McDonald’s, and others wanted a Chinese buffet.
 We had a few younger ones voted for Italian.
-One grandson with the oriental wife wanted Japanese sushi.
-I shouted, “this is getting us nowhere, we are all going to go to Ralph’s Gizzard Kitchen and pull a few tables together and enjoy a family dinner.”
+One grandson with an Asian wife wanted Japanese sushi.
+I shouted, “this is getting us nowhere.
+We are all going to go to Ralph’s Gizzard Kitchen and pull a few tables together and enjoy a family dinner.”

-We all finally got seated at Ralph’s Place.
-I asked, “how about ordering.”
-Each one wants to order from the menu by themselves.
-Immediately I shouted, “No way Jose!
-That is not going to work, it will drain my bank account.”
-We can all have the special and I will pick up the check.
-If each one wants to order separately we will go Dutch.
+We finally got seated at Ralph’s Place.
+I ask, “how about ordering.”
+Each one wanted to order from the menu by themselves.
+Immediately I said, “No way, José, that is not going to work.
+It will drain my bank account.”
+We can all have the special, and I will pick up the check.
+If each one wants to order separately, we will share the cost.
 No one wanted the special, as I thought, with a breath of relief.
-The orders finally were all placed, soon waitresses started bringing out all the different meals.
+Orders finally were all placed; waitresses started bringing out all the different meals.

 I jumped up and gave my great-grandpa a big old hug, you look great, you died in 1914.
 I started banging a glass with my spoon.
-Can I have everyone’s attention, “This is great-grandpa Ole Hoel, he came all the way from Canada to have dinner with us.”
+Can I have everyone’s attention, “This is great-grandpa Ole Hoel, he came from Canada to have dinner with us.”
 Sit down and join us.
-So, “how have things been going with you grandpa, what would you like to eat?”
+So, “how have things been going with you, grandpa, what would you like to eat?”
 Salted herring and lutefisk are out of season right now.
-They have excellent walleye fillets, I heard you always liked fish, we all did.
+They have excellent walleye fillets.
+I heard you always liked fish; we all did.
 Grandpa said, “That will be just fine, “but I don’t seem to have the appetite I had working in the woods all day.”

-I asked, “How long can you stay,” They said, ‘until dinner is over’ “I thought maybe you could come out to the house and stay awhile.”
+I asked, “How long can you stay,” They said, ‘until dinner is over,’ “I thought maybe you could come out to the house and stay awhile.”
 ‘Well, that is not part of the deal.’
-I’m here to just have dinner with you and your family, to see what you all look and act like.’
-“Frankly, I am shocked, It looks like you all have a lot of confusion and bad manners.”
-“You should all be eating at one table at your home.”
+I’m here to have dinner with you and your family, to see how you all look and act.’
+“Frankly, I am shocked.
+It appears like you all have a lot of confusion and bad manners.”
+“You should be eating at one table in your home.”
 ‘Grandpa things change.’
-Ole says, “Don’t know why things got to change that much, only been a little over a 100 years or so since I left here.”
+He says, “Don’t know why things got to change that much, only been a little over a 100 years or so since I left here.”

-So I asked him, “If you’re leaving after dinner, I hope you’re not walking all the way back to Rocky Mountain House, Alberta.”
+So I asked him, “If you’re leaving after dinner, I hope you’re not walking back to Rocky Mountain House, Alberta.”
 No way, “Walk that far, you nuts?
 I did it once in 1905!
 “I will be returned to Canada the same way I got here.
-Something beamed me up, I didn’t have my Derby hat so they beamed me back down, got my hat, they beamed me up again and it brought me here.
-I hope they get it right going back.”
+Something beamed me up.
+I didn’t have my Derby hat, so they beamed me back down, got my hat, and beamed me up again, then brought me here.
+I hope they get it right, going back.”